A large majority of people indicate they do not want to burden family members if on going help is needed.

 These points tell us the risk is high and - no one can say they won't "need help to get around".

-Many say their needing help was "unexpected".
-However, the first step to doing something to elimate the unexpected is to ask yourself questions such as these:
+Many say when they needed help it was "unexpected".
+However, the first step in eliminating the unexpected is to ask yourself questions such as:

 - Where do you want to be if help is needed and what would you like to happen?